1. Blog

 19. Use paragraphs of roughly equal length, and avoid paragraphs that are too long.

-You don’t want a first paragraph that’s only one line long and a second paragraph that’s 20 lines long.
+You don’t want your cover letter to have a first paragraph that’s only one line long and a second paragraph that’s 20 lines long.
 Long, unbroken paragraphs are daunting for the reader, and they give your letter a heavy, blocky look.

-Both the eye and the brain need a rest every now and then, so add paragraph breaks where appropriate.
+Both the eye and the brain need a rest every now and then, so don't shy away from short paragraphs.
+Add paragraph breaks wherever appropriate.
 Strive for a sense of balance on your page with paragraphs of roughly equal lengths.

 20. Leave an appropriate amount of white space.